SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops-exam-problems.md

 ### Hints and Guidelines

-The program that solves this problem can be split into three parts:
+The program that solves this task can be split into three parts:

   * **Reading the input data** – in the current problem, this entails reading the number **n**, followed by **n count of whole numbers**, each on a separate line.
   * **Processing the input data** – in this case, that means allocating the numbers into groups and calculating the percentage by a group.